Arkansas Court Records

 The State of Arkansas maintains an online case information system that members of the public can use to search for records.
 Records of felonies, misdemeanors, and infractions can be searched using the name of the person, case type, or date search.
 Users can search for docket filings using dates.
 Not all courts have entered their case information on this website.
 There is a list of courts that have theirs available.
 Some courts only have limited details on cases.
 They only supply information on the case ID, description, charges, disposition, judgments, and basic case info.
 Opinions from the Court of Appeals of Arkansas are also accessible online.

-Additionally, publicly available records are accessible from some third-party websites.* These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Additionally, publicly available records may be accessible from some third-party websites.
+Operating independently without ties to any state government body, such platforms websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question such as a city, county, or state name

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.